WildernessLabs/Meadow.CLI/README.md

 The CLI tool also supports device and file management including file transfers, flash partitioning, and MCU reset.

-To run MeadowCLI on Windows, run MeadowCLI.exe from the command prompt.
-On Mac and Windows, call **mono MeadowCLI.exe**.
+To run MeadowCLI on Windows, run meadow.exe from the command prompt.
+On Mac and Windows, call **mono meadow.exe**.

 ## Options